q3769/chunk4j/README.md

 As a user of the Chunks API, I want to be able to chop data blobs (bytes) into pieces of pre-defined size and, when needed, restore the original data by stitching the pieces back together.

-Note that the processes of chopping and stitching often happen on different network compute nodes.
+Note that the separate processes of "chop and stitch" often happen on different network compute nodes, and the chunks are transported between the nodes in random order.

 ## Prerequisite
 Java 8 or better